Lynchings of Mer Rouge, Louisiana

-Filmore Watt Daniels and Thomas F. Richards were lynched in Mer Rouge, Morehouse Parish, Louisiana by black robed Ku Klux Klan members on August 24, 1922.
+Filmore Watt Daniels [sic] and Thomas F. Richards [sic] were lynched near Mer Rouge, Louisiana, United States, by black robed Ku Klux Klan members on August 24, 1922.
 According to the United States Senate Committee on the Judiciary they were the 47th and 48th of 61 lynchings during 1922 in the United States.
 There were five lynchings in the state of Louisiana and of the 61 lynchings they were 2 of 6 white victims.

 Background

 The Ku Klux Klan was extremely powerful in Louisiana since its revival in 1915.
 By 1924, there were thousands of Klan members in Louisiana, with each member paying $10 ($150 in 2022) to join.
 In 1922, Louisiana Governor John M. Parker pleaded with J. Edgar Hoover (then Assistant Director of the Bureau of Investigation) to help him as he wrote, "the Ku Klux Klan has grown so powerful in my state that it effectively controls the northern half.
 It has already kidnapped, tortured, and killed two people who opposed it…and it has threatened many more."

 In Morehouse Parish, Louisiana there was a fierce rivalry between Mer Rouge and the larger community of Bastrop.
 In Bastrop, there existed a shadow Ku Klux Klan organization, Klan No 34, who held a powerful role as a morality vigilanty group.
 With the approval of Sheriff Fred Carpenter, they frequently attacked houses of prostitution, illegal liquor stills (Prohibition in the United States made alcohol illegal from 1920-1933) and other "vices".
 Klan No 34 was led by Cyclops J.K.
 Skipwith, a civil war veteran.

 In Mer Rouge there were vocal critics of the Klan No 34's actions, some of which included: